hpssjellis/maker100/README.md

 ## Course:

-Reminder all code examples are in the [Portenta Pro Community Solutions Library](https://github.com/hpssjellis/portenta-pro-community-solutions) that can be installed onto the Arduino IDE.
+Reminder all code examples are in the [Portenta Pro Community Solutions Library](https://github.com/hpssjellis/portenta-pro-community-solutions) that can be installed onto the Arduino IDE, search for "community" then install "portenta-pro-community-solutions" .
 The examples are [here](https://github.com/hpssjellis/portenta-pro-community-solutions/tree/main/examples).
 My original Portenta Research github is [here](https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7)

 Note: To edit this table use [https://www.tablesgenerator.com/markdown_tables](https://www.tablesgenerator.com/markdown_tables) File-->Paste Table Data --> Generate --> Copy to Clipboard--> paste back here